 Divinity and Daily Life (spring)

 In the second semester of the seminar, we will focus on ways in which people have recognized, described, and pursued a personal and practical sense of the divine, and continue to do so.
 We will try to understand how the practice of religion and spirituality has been shaped by the long human development we considered in the first semester.
 Continuing to make use of a variety of disciplines and practices (including Community Based Learning), we will also look at our own attitudes and experiences regarding “the transcendent,” to deepen our understanding of where we might “fit” into the overall human story.
-This course entails a commitment to a Community-Based Learning component.
+This course entails a commitment to a Community-Based Learning component or its online equivalent.

 Timothy Joseph, Ph.D., Associate Professor of Classics